Presidents, Vice Presidents, and First Ladies of the United States

 - The president resigns

 - The president is temporarily incapacitated

 - The vice president and a majority of the Cabinet judge that the president is no longer able to discharge the duties of the presidency

 Current Vice President

-The 48th and current vice president of the United States is Michael R. Pence.
-He was sworn in for a four-year term on January 20, 2017.
+The 49th and current vice president of the United States is Kamala Harris.
+She was sworn in on January 20, 2021.

 Contact the Vice President

 The vice president does not have a public direct telephone number.
 You can fill in an online form with comments.